Mohammed Hadid: International voice

 While representing Mosul in the Chamber of Deputies, Hadid became a leading member of the Council of the Federation of Iraqi Industries.
 British influence was still immense in Iraq.
 During visits to the United Kingdom he supplied the press with calls for genuine parliamentary Iraqi democracy.
 He also opposed Iraqi participation in the pro-Western defence organisation known as the Baghdad Pact.
 In 1956, when Britain joined France and Israel in attacking Suez, he spearheaded the Front of National Union through which Iraq's political parties united in demanding "the combating of imperialist encroachments".

 Another coup

 Following a 1958 coup, Hadid became Minister of Finance in the government formed by the leading rebel, Brigadier Abd al-Karim Qasim, who became Prime Minister and Minister of Defence.
 As Minister of Finance, Hadid used credit loans from the Soviet Union and Eastern Europe to foster industry and pay for ambitious schemes to alleviate the suffering of the Iraqi masses.
-He served in that capacity until 1960.
+He served in that capacity until March 1960.
 In 1963, another coup put the Ba'ath Party briefly into power, and Hadid was put on trial, interned and deprived of his assets.